By Sarah Westergren, Online News Editor

 “I thought it was a joke because I hear people joking about it all the time and people don’t really take it seriously, or they do, but they don’t want to admit it,” junior Claire Maxwell said.
 “Of course, I don’t think that’s something to joke about, but other people are just in to joke about it.”

-Joke or not, Bell took the threat seriously and plans to curb such vandalism in the future.
+Jokes aside, Bell took the threat seriously and plans to curb such vandalism in the future.

 “We are doing some work on how we can have more of a presence in the bathroom.
 It’s really just trying to get staff to do walk-throughs of the bathroom when they’re in the hallways and really targeting people to go in at different times and check that we’re okay,” Bell said.
 “We need to respond and make sure we have really clear bathroom policies.”